Qiskit/qiskit/docs/how_to/use_qasm2.rst

 Import OpenQASM 2 to QuantumCircuit
 ====================================

-Qiskit has a specific module that helps to import the OpenQASM2.0 files called qiskit-qasm2.
+Qiskit has a specific module called qiskit-qasm2 that helps to import OpenQASM 2.0 files.

 .. note::
     You can install the module using the following command